Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Could renting be the right decision for you during retirement?
-Maybe you can retire comfortably instead of having to continue working to pay off your mortgage.
+Maybe you can retire stress-free instead of having to continue working to pay off your mortgage.

-Perhaps you could rent in an area that’s more appealing to you, such as in a tropical destination.
-Don’t overlook the benefit and value of renting instead of owning during your retirement years.
+Perhaps you could rent in an area that’s more appealing to you, such as a tropical destination.
+Don’t overlook the benefits and value of renting instead of owning during your retirement years.

 Consider these 15 reasons why renting is a smart move for retirees.